World War I: A group of German schoolboys soon learn that war has absolutely nothing to do with either glory or heroics.

 Those who love the idea of war and militarism should avoid All Quiet on the Western Front at all costs.
 All others should watch it at least once.
 I dare you not to be moved to tears at the finale.

 ALL QUIET ON THE WESTERN FRONT (1930).
-Dir.: Lewis Milestone.
-Scr.: Maxwell Anderson, George Abbott, Del Andrews; from Erich Maria Remarque's novel.
-Cast: Lew Ayres, Louis Wolheim, Russell Gleason, John Wray, William Bakewell, Raymond Griffith, Beryl Mercer, Ben Alexander, Slim Summerville, Yola D'Avril.
+Director: Lewis Milestone.
+Screenplay: Maxwell Anderson, George Abbott, Del Andrews; from Erich Maria Remarque’s novel.
+Cast: Lew Ayres, Louis Wolheim, Russell Gleason, John Wray, William Bakewell, Raymond Griffith, Beryl Mercer, Ben Alexander, Slim Summerville, Yola D’Avril.